dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 `modopt()` or `modreq()` in the method group signature are ignored in the corresponding delegate type.

-If two lambda expressions or method groups in the same compilation require synthesized delegate types with the same parameter types and modifiers and the same return type and modifiers, the compiler will use the same synthesized delegate type.
+If two anonymous functions or method groups in the same compilation require synthesized delegate types with the same parameter types and modifiers and the same return type and modifiers, the compiler will use the same synthesized delegate type.

 ### Overload resolution
 Overload resolution already prefers binding to a strongly-typed delegate over `System.Delegate`, and prefers binding a lambda expression to a strongly-typed `System.Linq.Expressions.Expression<TDelegate>` over the corresponding strongly-typed delegate `TDelegate`.